 - After a few days, go back to the all problems you've done and ask yourself, "Why was that particular question asked?"
 I assure you, it was not so that you could come up with that specific answer to that specific question.
 What was the point?
 What concept were they trying to get you to think about?
 If you're not sure, come to my office and we can chat about it.

 - Think through the textbook readings given on the syllabus; after reading the appropriate section, work out the text's example problems to make sure you understand the ideas.

 A C is defined as "satisfactory."
-Students that earn a C have completed the basic expectations of the course, and generally speaking, they fall into two general groups.
+Students that earn a C have completed the basic expectations of the course, and generally speaking, they fall into two groups.
 The first come to lecture and take notes, but rarely think about the ideas presented outside of lecture.
 They are usually focused only on how to do problems, and are not interested in the underlying ideas the problems are really asking them to think about.
 They do not have a firm grasp of chemical terminology and definitions, which makes it all but impossible for them to think through problems.
-The other group of C students may work hard and conscientiously, but lack the abstract reasoning skills necessary to succeed in a course like this.
+The other group of 'C' students may work hard and conscientiously, but lack the abstract reasoning skills necessary to succeed in a course like this.
 (We are not all given the same talents; I will never be a concert pianist.)
 Students from either group may or may not have sincere intentions, but they tend to slip into the following BAD study habits:

 - Tried to get through the suggested problems as quickly as possible without really thinking about what's going on.
 (It's hard to get anything out of the exercise when you do that.)